LETRS Alignment

 The Once program provides code-emphasis instruction in alignment with the scientific evidence.
 Contrary to a common belief among teachers, this type of instruction can be engaging and empowering for students, depending on how it is taught.
 Our students love their Once sessions, evidenced by their reading progress and their smiles.

-1
+Unit 3Session 1

 Survey the General Phonics Lesson Plan.

-Once's lessons include spiraling, phonemic awareness, guided practice, individual practice, and word meaning, so they are closely aligned to the General Phonics Lesson Plan
+Once's lessons include spiraling, phonemic awareness, guided practice, individual practice, and word meaning, so they are closely aligned to the General Phonics Lesson Plan.

-2
+Unit 3Session 2

 Explore the phoneme-grapheme correspondence system of English.

 During orientation, we make sure that instructors understand key concepts of the phoneme-grapheme correspondence system, like that multiple letters often represent one sound (like /th/ or the vowel sound in 'caught').
-The morphophonemic orthography of the English language can confuse adults into thinking that spelling and sound are aligned in cases where they aren't, so we help instructors avoid those mistake in their instruction.
+The morphophonemic orthography of the English language can confuse adults into thinking that spelling and sound are aligned in cases where they aren't, so we help instructors avoid those mistakes in their instruction.

-2
+Unit 3Session 2

 Classify basic phonic elements: digraphs, blends, vowel teams, VCe syllables, vowel-r combinations, and others.